XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/pages/projects/miui-public-downloads.md

 permalink: /projects/miui-downloads-scraper/
 ---

-A python 3 script that scrap Xiaomi MIUI ROM links from downloads website and generate json files.
+A python 3 script that scrap XM MIUI ROM links from downloads website and generate json files.

 The script is available on [GitHub](https://github.com/XiaomiFirmwareUpdater/miui-downloads/).